-Competitors and officials are reminded of the dangers of sunburn, heat stroke and exhaustion and of the need to cover up, apply sun block and increase water intake where appropriate.
+Competitors and officials are advised to dress appropriately for the prevailing weather conditions.
+With changeable weather at this time of year, this could keeping warm and dry as well as being mindful of the dangers of sunburn, heat stroke and exhaustion and of the need to cover up, apply sun block and increase water intake where appropriate.
 Regatta Officials should be informed of any casualties as soon as possible so First Aid can be summoned.